 QR3.2 Quantum Waves

 Quantum waves can’t be explained in physical terms.
-According to physics, light waves vibrate in a complex plane that is outside physical space.
-Light waves also travel in empty space, which again according to current physics can’t vibrate at all.
-The current view is therefore that light is a wave of nothing that is vibrating nowhere.
-The alternative now suggested is that light is a processing wave on a network that contains our space as a surface.
-Light then really is a transverse wave, just as the equations describe it, passed on by a quantum network that is the “… primary world-stuff(Wilczek, 2008, p74), whose points some call the “atoms of space(Bojowald, 2008).
+According to physics, light vibrates in a complex plane outside our space and travels in empty space that can’t vibrate at all.
+The current conclusion is then that light is a wave of nothing that vibrates nowhere.
+This section proposes that light is a wave of processing that spreads on a three-dimensional network surface, so it really is a transverse wave, just as the equations describe it.
+Quantum waves are passed on by a quantum network that is the “… primary world-stuff(Wilczek, 2008, p74), whose points are then the “atoms of space(Bojowald, 2008).

 3.2.1.
 Light is a Wave